Dzhokhar Tsarnaev: Arrest and detention

-During the manhunt for him on the evening of April 19, Tsarnaev was discovered wounded in a boat in a Watertown backyard, less than 1/4 mi from where he abandoned the SUV.
-David Henneberry, the owner of the boat, had noticed that the cover on the boat was loose and when the "shelter in place" order was lifted, went outside to investigate.
+On the evening of April 19, Tsarnaev was discovered wounded in a boat in a Watertown backyard, less than 1/4 mi from where he abandoned the SUV.
+David Henneberry, the owner of the boat, had noticed that the cover on the boat was loose.
+When the "shelter in place" order was lifted, he went outside to investigate.
 He lifted the tarpaulin, saw a bloodied man, retreated into his house and called 911.
 Three Boston police officers responded and were soon joined by Waltham police.
-Tsarnaev's presence and movement were later verified through a forward looking infrared thermal imaging device in a State Police helicopter.
-The suspect was observed pushing up at the tarp on the boat and Boston police began directing a large volume of gunfire at the suspect, stopping only after calls from the superintendent on the scene.
-After initial reports of a shootout between police and Tsarnaev, two U.S. officials said on April 24 that Dzhokhar was unarmed when captured.
+Tsarnaev's presence and movements were verified through a forward looking infrared thermal imaging device in a State Police helicopter.
+After he was observed pushing up at the tarp on the boat, Boston police began firing but were stopped by the superintendent on the scene.
+Though there were initial reports of a shootout between police and Tsarnaev, and that Tsarnaev had attempted suicide via gunshot, officials later said that he was unarmed when captured.

-Tsarnaev, who had been shot and was bleeding badly from wounds to his left ear, neck and thigh, was taken into federal custody after the standoff.
-Initial reports that the neck wound was from a self-inflicted gunshot due to a possible suicide attempt were later contradicted by the revelation that he was unarmed at the time of capture and a description of the neck wound by SWAT team members that identified it as a slicing injury, possibly caused by shrapnel from an explosion.